metrorailings/OwlBlog/content/posts/week-6-insights.md

 Good use of motion by the Cardinals to open up a touchdown.
 Christian Kirk ran in the end zone for a touchdown.

 The Cowboys offensive line is decimated, especially with Zack Martin out with a concussion.

+Zeke has fumbled twicce on consecutive carries.
+Clearly, this team lost a part of its soul with the loss of Dak Prescott.
+Andy Dalton isn't ready to make plays too.
+All around poor coaching from the Cowboys here too.

+These Cowboy wide receivers are absolute shite at run blocking, apparently.